minigatewaydev/dart-sample/README.md

 ### Running sample

-After all dependencies is restored, in VSC:
+After all dependencies is restored, in Visual Studio Code:
 - Terminal > New Terminal
 - type <b><code>dart app.dart</code></b> and hit enter